 “Is fundamental investment research a difficult judgment or a complex decision?”

-For type 2, think of fundamental investment case presentation to the team.
+For type 2, think of a fundamental investment case presentation to the team.
 The objective of the presentation is to articulate and share the recommended action (or rating), valuation, and risk assessment and to get approved by the team or the portfolio manager.
 However, the real input data ingested into the investment decision process is not only the figures but also (more importantly) the structured logic supporting the certainty of the figures.

 The information is descriptive, unstructured, and combined to form the logic.
 They have lots of subtle nuances of ideas.
-Using the scores of stereotypical and standardized categories instead is an approximation that may force to nullify the uncommon distinctiveness of fundamental investment research and lose the invaluable essence of the descriptive information that substantiates intrinsic value.
+Using the scores of stereotypical and standardized categories instead is an approximation that may force us to nullify the uncommon distinctiveness of fundamental investment research and lose the invaluable essence of the descriptive information that substantiates intrinsic value.
 There is a conflict between being explicit and being nuance-filled, and the data representation is unreliable and inaccurate for the latter.
-As such, the incomplete representation of data is an inevitable and big challenge for the advanced fundamental investors to think and act explicitly when utilizing new cutting-edge information technology.
+As such, the incomplete representation of data is an inevitable and big challenge for advanced fundamental investors to think and act explicitly when utilizing new cutting-edge information technology.

 BoK of investment research consists of many categories.
 It requires having both the knowledge and working experience of handling tools and analytical frameworks of investment research, in addition to the in-depth and latest insight into specific industries and business & financial models of companies.
 Continuous learning is required to understand the dynamic landscape of industry and company as well as the analytical techniques.